llnl/RAJAPerf/docs/sphinx/dev_guide/contributing.rst

-The most important things to know about making a contribution to the RAJA Performance Suite involve the organization of the source code and how it works, especially when adding a new Kernel or Variant.
+The most important things to know about making a contribution to the RAJA Performance Suite involve the organization of the source code and how it works, especially when adding a new kernel or variant.
 These items are described in detail in :ref:`structure-label`.